 Paroxysmal SVT is observed not only in healthy individuals; it is also common in patients with previous myocardial infarction, mitral valve prolapse, rheumatic heart disease, pericarditis, pneumonia, chronic lung disease, and current alcohol intoxication.
 [7, 8, 9, 10] Digoxin toxicity also may be associated with paroxysmal supraventricular tachycardia.
 [9, 10, 11]

-Patients with symptomatic WPW syndrome have a small risk of sudden death.
+Patients with symptomatic Wolff-Parkinson-White Syndrome (WPW) syndrome have a small risk of sudden death.
 Otherwise, prognosis in paroxysmal SVT is dependent on any underlying structural heart disease; patients with a structurally normal heart have an excellent prognosis.

 Morbidity and mortality

 Paroxysmal SVT may start suddenly and last anywhere from seconds to days.
 Patients may or may not be symptomatic, depending on their hemodynamic reserve, heart rate, the duration of the paroxysmal SVT, and coexisting diseases.

 Paroxysmal SVT can result in heart failure, pulmonary edema, myocardial ischemia, and/or myocardial infarction secondary to an increased heart rate in patients with poor left ventricular function.
 [9, 10, 11] In fact, one study found that one third of patients with SVT experienced syncope or required cardioversion.
 Incessant SVT can cause tachycardia-induced cardiomyopathy.